Observation of tunable discrete time crystalline phases

-Numerical simulations (see SI, section III) indicate the same three DTC phases (subharmonic, anharmonic, and biharmonic; Figs.~3A, B, C) emerging in different parts of the phase diagram (Fig.~3D).
 This hints that few body classical models at least capture spectral features of genuine many-body DTC phases.
 A linear stability analysis of the model provides insights into the dynamical nature of the DTC phases.
 Collective oscillatory DTC phase are mathematically represented as solutions of sinusoidal with frequency $\omega$.
-Amplitudes of the solutions are slowly varying owing to the weak nonlinearity assumed to facilitate the corresponding rigorous perturbative analyses (see SI, section III).
+Amplitudes of the solutions are slowly varying owing to the weak nonlinearity assumed to facilitate the corresponding rigorous perturbative analyses (see SI, section II.
+C).
 The phases then correspond to robust stable attracting solutions observed for a set of initial conditions of finite measure, while difference in DTC phases manifest as different asymptotic forms of the slowly varying amplitudes.
-For high enough detuning, stable fixed point, indicating non-crystalline phase (red region, Fig.~3D) appears at the origin (see inset).
-Reduction in detuning renders this stable solution unstable, eventually yielding limit cycle solutions symmetric about the origin (see inset) via the Hopf bifurcation (black curve, Fig.~3D).
-The corresponding steady-state oscillations have frequency shifted from $\omega$ resulting in anharmonic DTC phases (blue region, Fig.~3D)~\cite{PhysRevResearch.3.023106}.
+For high enough detuning, stable fixed point, indicating non-crystalline phase (red region, Fig.~\ref{phase_diagram}) appears at the origin (see appendix, Fig.~\ref{fixed_points}A, B).
+Reduction in detuning renders this stable solution unstable, eventually yielding limit cycle solutions symmetric about the origin (appendix, Fig.~\ref{fixed_points}E, F) via the Hopf bifurcation (black curve, Fig.~\ref{phase_diagram}).
+The corresponding steady-state oscillations have frequency shifted from $\omega$ resulting in anharmonic DTC phases (blue region, Fig.~\ref{phase_diagram})~\cite{PhysRevResearch.3.023106}.
 Remarkably, as the coupling strength is further decreased, the limit cycle too loses its stability.
-However, it bifurcates to give rise to two new stable limit cycles that are not symmetric about origin (see inset), leading to a novel unexplored scenario where DTC spectra bears both the spectral features at frequency $\omega$ as well as the frequencies symmetrically shifted from $\omega$.
-This suggest a new DTC phase: bi-harmonic (green region, Fig.~3D).
+However, it bifurcates to give rise to two new stable limit cycles that are not symmetric about origin (appendix, Fig.~\ref{fixed_points}G), leading to a novel unexplored scenario where DTC spectra bears both the spectral features at frequency $\omega$ as well as the frequencies symmetrically shifted from $\omega$.
+This suggests a new DTC phase: bi-harmonic (green region, Fig.~\ref{phase_diagram}).
 The green region indicates existence of more complex solutions that need further detailed analysis.
-As the coupling strength is further reduced, the two limit cycles eventually disappear leaving only stable fixed points with constant amplitude, shifted away from the origin (see inset).
-This case corresponds to subharmonic entrainment (yellow region, Fig.~3D) with frequency at $\omega$ ~\cite{Zhang2017,Choi2017,Autti2022,doi:10.1126/sciadv.aay8892}.
-Higher order effects of nonlinearities further complicate the spectra through a series side-peaks in the frequency spectra.
-Nevertheless, the mean-field model provides crucial insights into the dynamical nature of the DTC phases and dependence to a coarse-grained coupling and mode detuning.
+As the coupling strength is further reduced, the two limit cycles eventually disappear leaving only stable fixed points with constant amplitude, shifted away from the origin (appendix, Fig.~\ref{fixed_points}C, D).
+This case corresponds to subharmonic entrainment (yellow region, Fig.~\ref{phase_diagram}) with frequency at $\omega$ ~\cite{Zhang2017,Choi2017,Autti2022,doi:10.1126/sciadv.aay8892}.
+Higher order effects of nonlinearities further complicate the spectra through a series side-peaks in the frequency spectra. \\ Although, the mean-field model provides crucial insights into the dynamical nature of the DTC phases, and dependence to a coarse-grained coupling and mode detuning, the rigidity to externally added noise is beyond predictions of effective two-mode mean-field models~\cite{PhysRevLett.117.214101,PhysRevLett.123.083901} (see appendix, Fig.~\ref{numerical_rigidity})).